rbdannenberg/soundcool/src/README.md

 require you to compile the react codes into a bundle and serve it when running the app.
 Without recompiling them, you will find that none of your changes are shown.

-- Anytime you make changes in the folder `frontend/project-editor` (the create-react-app)
+- Anytime you make changes in the folder `frontend` (the create-react-app)
-  - call `npm run build`.
-- If you are making changes in the folder `backend/dashboard` (the server-side-rendering dashboard)
-  - call `npm run webpack` in the `backend` folder.
+  - Run `npm run webpack`.
 You don't need to call this every time, since webpack is watching you and automatically recompile when you make changes.
 - Any changes you make in terms of the server (anything outside of both client folders) will be automatically updated by `nodemon`.
 As you can see it's nodemon instead of node running when you starts the server.